 Has Ford’s stock price reacted to the revenue decline?
 Or has it rebounded already?

-Whatever it is, 2020 represents one of Ford’s worst years when it is heavily indebted while seeing its sales plunging to the lowest.
+Whatever it is, 2021 represents one of Ford’s best years after the pandemic.

-Ford’s recent electric vehicles bet may just be the perfect catalyst that the company has been looking for.
+Ford’s recent electric vehicles bet may just be the perfect catalyst for the company to grow.